sunilemanjee/quantization-test-ui/README.md

 # Vector Quantization Search Comparison Tool

 A Flask-based web application that demonstrates the impact of vector quantization on Elasticsearch search results.
-This tool allows you to compare full-fidelity vector search results with quantized versions (INT8, INT4, BBQ) and provides AI-powered analysis of the differences.
+This tool allows you to compare full-fidelity vector search results with quantized versions (INT8, INT4, INT4 with Rescore, BBQ) and provides visual analysis of the differences.

 ## Features